Renee Olstead: Career

 In 2004, Olstead released a self-titled album of jazz songs and pop standards for Warner Bros.
 Records to good reviews.
 Since her previous releases had limited distribution, this album was considered her official debut.
 She subsequently performed in Berlin during the Live 8 concert on July 2, 2005.

 Olstead also recorded with trumpeter Chris Botti on his 2005 album To Love Again: The Duets and appeared on the 2006 DVD Chris Botti Live with Orchestra and Special Guests.
 Her singing style is influenced by jazz vocalists Ella Fitzgerald and Sarah Vaughan.
 Reportedly, her musical talent was discovered by composer David Foster, who produced her 2004 album.
 She later performed with him on The Oprah Winfrey Show.

 A follow-up album entitled Skylark, also produced by Foster, was originally announced for release in 2005, but it was subsequently pushed back several times, with release dates in the summer of 2006 and early 2007 being mentioned on online retailers such as Amazon.com.
 It was then scheduled for a June 2008 release, but was delayed once again.
 It was finally released on January 27, 2009, nearly four years after it was originally announced.

-Olstead most recently starred as Kaitlan in the 2013 supernatural thriller The Midnight Game and as Jess Felton in the 2014 technology-themed thriller film Unfriended.
+Olstead later starred as Kaitlan in the 2013 supernatural thriller The Midnight Game and as Jess Felton in the 2014 technology-themed thriller film Unfriended.

 On November 30, 2020, she announced that she was launching an OnlyFans page.
 Her introductory subscription fee was set at $9.99 per month.
 She was the Penthouse Pet of the Month in January 2023 and the 2024 Penthouse Pet of the Year.
 Since April 12, 2023 she is an associate marriage and family therapist specializing in sex therapy.
 She is a sex therapist for the adult industry mental health support network Pineapple Support.

 Personal life

-Olstead was married to pianist Tommy King and legally took his last name.
+Olstead married pianist Tommy King in Los Angeles on August 3, 2014 and legally took his last name.
 The two divorced in 2020.
 As Renee King, she was crowned Ms. West Coast at the Miss West Coast pageant in 2016.

 Olstead is a vegan.
 She appeared in a PETA ad, Fish Are Friends Not Food, urging her fans to become vegan themselves.

 On September 14, 2011, as the result of a criminal complaint initially made by actress Scarlett Johansson, the FBI announced it was investigating the alleged hacking of celebrity cellphone and email accounts and the dissemination of explicit nude photographs of Johansson and approximately 50 other celebrities, including Olstead.
 As a result of the investigation, 35-year-old Christopher Chaney of Jacksonville, Florida, was arrested in October 2011.
-During the trial, Olstead testified that she attempted suicide after the nude photographs were leaked, adding that she had never before considered suicide before the hacking.
+During the trial, Olstead testified that she attempted suicide after the nude photographs were leaked, adding that she had never considered suicide before the hacking.
 Chaney was sentenced to 10 years in prison in December 2012.

 In 2024, Olstead married healthcare writer Timothy Faust.
+In 2025, she received a citation from the Wisconsin State Assembly for her advocacy work.
+She served as Francesca Hong's deputy campaign manager in her 2026 campaign for governor of Wisconsin.